 This promo features scenes from an upcoming PBS special about three stories of students and their communities standing together to stop hate and bullying.

 Not In Our Town counters hate by producing media that connects and inspires people to create inclusive communities.
 This video is a 4 minute excerpt from a 30-minute special we produced about communities uniting against hate.
-If you would like to purchase the entire film and have your own Not In Our Town screening contact email@example.com To learn more about Not In Our Town, check out the rest of our website Follow us on Facebook: www.facebook.com/notinourtown
+The full film can be found here.
+To learn more about Not In Our Town, check out the rest of our website or contact firstname.lastname@example.org.
+Follow us on Facebook: www.facebook.com/notinourtown

 In June 2010, the Aryan Nations came to Gettysburg to hold a rally on the on the historic battlefield where Abraham Lincoln delivered his most stirring defense of American democracy.
 The Adams Unity Coalition, a group made up of several local organizations, came together to hold their own peaceful rally across town that celebrated and embraced the diversity in their community.
 Read more about this rally from in our blog post, Tainting the Ground where Abe Lincoln Walked and in our Local Lesson, Historic Gettysburg Battlefield "Re-consecrated" after Hate Group Rally.
 Join the conversation on the NIOT Facebook Page.
 Credits: Executive Producer: Patrice O'Neill Producer: Kirthi Nath Editor: Jill Strong Camera: Steve Sapienza Music: David Molina Additional rally footage courtesy of Russia TV